MV Goya: Discovery of wreck

 The position of the wreck had long been known to Polish fishermen but was not identified and referred to as "Wreck No. 88" on Polish Navy maps.
 On 26 August 2002, the wreck was discovered by Polish technical divers Grzegorz Dominik, Michał Porada, and Marek Jagodziński, who also salvaged the ship's compass.

 Exactly 58 years after the sinking of Goya, the wreck was located on 16 April 2003 by an international expedition under the direction of Ulrich Restemeyer, aided by 3D-Sonar scanning.
 The position records of Goya's accompanying ships were found to be incorrect, probably made during a hasty escape.
 During the rediscovery, another, smaller, ship was seen on the surface above the wreck and initially thought to carry fishermen.
 But when Restemeyer's ship, the Fritz Reuter, approached, the other vessel, seemingly carrying divers, left.

-The wreck lies at a depth of 76 meters (249 feet) below the surface of the Baltic Sea and is in remarkably good condition, though covered with nets.
+The wreck lies at a depth of 76 meters below the surface of the Baltic Sea and is in remarkably good condition, though covered with nets.
+The wreck is littered with human remains.
 Survivors have lain wreaths at the surface to show their condolences for the 6,000 people who lost their lives here.

 Shortly after the discovery, the wreck was officially declared a war grave by the Polish Maritime Office in Gdynia.
 In 2006, the decision was published in an official government gazette of the Pomeranian Voivodeship, making it illegal to dive within 500 metres of the wreck.